CSSAuditors/audit/site/reports/css-frameworks-part-2-2022-05.md

 {% render report/general-site-list, report: reports.report3 %}

-<small>⚠️ It is worth noting that I had to use the previous version of the TailwindCSS since I could not download the latest one in full.</small>
+<small>⚠️ It is worth noting that I had to use the previous version of the TailwindCSS since I could not fully download the latest one.</small>

 ## The Tooling